datatribe-collective-oy/gdd-app/docs/system-architecture.md

 - [Terms of Service of API usage](https://developer.yr.no/doc/TermsOfService/)
 - Follows guidelines: authenticated headers, proxy-ready logic
 - Traffic to Yr.no is **not triggered by user activity**, but instead scheduled via **Airflow DAGs**.
-- Weather data is **fetched periodically**, parsed, and **stored in DuckDB**.
+- Weather data is **fetched periodically** and raw data **stored in S3**, to be processed further.
-- Weather data is used to calculate GDD to estimate plant growth.
+- Weather data is used to calculate GDD to estimate plant growth, and calculations are stored in DuckDB.

 ## Docker Architecture